© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Burton upon Trent Abbey is a scheduled monument protected by Historic England under reference 1006084.
 View the official record →

-Burton upon Trent Abbey is a ruined Benedictine monastery founded in the early eleventh century in Staffordshire.
+Burton upon Trent Abbey is a Benedictine monastery founded in 1002 and located in Staffordshire in the English Midlands.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006084.

 Burton upon Trent Abbey is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006084.